 How does one record a live stream in absence, perhaps using AWS EC2?
 A discussion on Reddit lead me to base everything on a g5.xlarge instance.

-Problems: ⚒️ On the Windows Server, there initially was no soundcard.
+⚒️ On the Windows Server, there initially was no soundcard.
 Fixed by simply installing Virtual Audio Cable (VAC)?
-[To revisit: is this really necessary?]
+Fixed by running Microsoft Teams in an OBS Source of type “Browser”: this will include video and audio in the recording.

 ⚒️ On RDP disconnect, the OBS recording froze.
 Fixed with disconnecting using this command: